JiaxiLi1995/Equity_Cost_of_Capital/ECC.md

         -   <a href="#s4-6-4-second-pass-panel-regression-comparison"
             id="toc-s4-6-4-second-pass-panel-regression-comparison">S4-6-4 Second
             Pass Panel Regression Comparison</a>
+        -   <a href="#s4-6-5-plot-comparison-when-estimates-are-different"
+            id="toc-s4-6-5-plot-comparison-when-estimates-are-different">S4-6-5 Plot
+            Comparison when Estimates are Different</a>
 -   <a href="#s5-equity-cost-of-captial"
     id="toc-s5-equity-cost-of-captial">S5 Equity Cost of Captial</a>
     -   <a href="#s5-1-estimated-equity-cost-of-captial"